Yee7i/CGH/README.md

 I also want to thank my programming teacher - Filip Majewski - who recommended me as a person suitable for making the project, and I hope I proved capable, just as he thought.
 To him I owe my first #include &lt;iostream&gt;, int main() and std::cout&lt;&lt;"Hello world!"&lt;&lt;std::endl;

 Uhhh, I speak as if it was over.
 No, it's not.
 The project isn't perfect, and that's a fact.
 There's much work to do, and more to come.

+# Redistribution and permissions:

+If you'd like to redistribute my code or a part of it, please ask me for permission first.
+I don't mind if you use it personally.
+It'd make me happy if you actually studied from it and learned something valuable.

 # Sample images:
 <ol type="1">